ClassicConor/UoKCSYear1ExamNotes2024/FOC1 (With Exam Answers)/FOC1 Overview.md

 # Foundations of Computing 1 - Overview

-The potential topics on the exam include:
+The potential topics on the exam could include:

 1. Functions, linear algebra and quadratics (easy)
 2. Approximations and errors (medium)